zhanggang001/HEDNet/README.md

 ## TODO

-We will release the code of SAFDNet in the same repo in early April.
+We will release the code of [SAFDNet](https://arxiv.org/abs/2403.05817) (a fully sparse detector) in the same repo in early April.

 ## Changelog
 [2023-12-25] **NEW:** Initial code release.